VSevagen/grimoirelab-tutorial/docs/dashboard/new-dashboard.md

 Creating a dashboard is pretty intuitive in GrimoireLab.

 The very first step is to open the visualization dashboard.
-Click on the visualization icon in the sidebar to open it.
+In order to do so, click on the visualization icon in the sidebar.

 All the visualizations created will be listed there.
 They serve as good examples of what GrimoireLab can accomplish.

 ![visualize](../assets/visualize.png)